Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/troubleshooting.md

 1. Re-install the FBX Exporter package.
 2. Find and remove all FBX recorder instances (see above).
 3. Uninstall the FBX Exporter from the Package Manager.

+<a name="MayaCameraAnimationOnly"></a>

+## Exporting camera animation only from Maya gives incorrect camera rotations

+When using the Unity FBX Exporter Maya plugin to export camera animation with the `File > Unity > Export Animation Only` menu option, the resulting exported camera animation may be incorrect.

+The reason for this is that using the `Export Animation Only` menu option will export only transform animation and not the camera or its animated properties.

+The workaround for this issue is to export the camera with the `File > Unity > Export` menu option, which will export the camera as well as its animation.